Put Together

 RankAppFashion KnowledgePersonalizationSpecificityEditorial Language

 A rule engine knows that navy goes with cream.
-A stylist knows when the user should break that rule for a Sunday brunch in a Phoebe Philo register, and when the user should not.
-The difference is the playbook.
+A stylist knows when to break the rule for a Sunday brunch in a Phoebe Philo register, and when not to.
+Two apps in 2026 have a stylist's knowledge in the model.
+The rest are not lying when they say "AI stylist" — they just mean a different thing by it.

 What "a stylist inside" actually means